johnsonandjohnson/njmm/README.md

 ##  Repository Structure
 - `Root Folder`
-  - This contains the necessary project setup files (e.g. gitignore) as well as our shiny applcation files
+  - This contains the necessary project setup files (e.g. gitignore) as well as our shiny application files
 - `data`
   - This contains almost all necessary data files (raw, external, and processed)
   - `raw`